 Riparian area.
-A location immediately landward of the high tide line of the Connecticut River or its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary from which an owner of waterfront property rightfully accesses the water.
+A location immediately landward of the Coastal Jurisdiction Line (CJL) of the Connecticut River or its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary from which an owner of waterfront property rightfully accesses the water.
 The most landward setback of these distances is utilized to determine the riparian area.

 Riparian buffer area.
-A strip of land extending one hundred feet (100') in horizontal distance inland from the high tide line of the Connecticut River or its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary for conservation or restoration of native, non-invasive vegetation.
+A strip of land extending one hundred feet (100') in horizontal distance inland from the Coastal Jurisdiction Line (CJL) of the Connecticut River or its tributaries or its associated wetlands or to the most landward extent of the tidal wetlands boundary for conservation or restoration of native, non-invasive vegetation.
 The most landward setback of these distances is utilized to determine the riparian buffer area.